hyperledger/bevel/README.md

 Please review [contributing](./CONTRIBUTING.md) guidelines to get started.

-# Build
+## Build
-If you are not using the provided Jenkins automation scripts, you can run the provisioning scripts within a docker runtime independent from your target Kubernetes cluster.
+If you are not using the provided Jenkins automation scripts, you can run the provisioning scripts within a docker runtime independent of your target Kubernetes cluster.
 ```
 # Build provisioning image
 docker build . -t ghcr.io/hyperledger/bevel-build